T R A V E L / C I T Y G U I D E S

 BEROWRA WATERS INN

-An unforgettable fine dining experience nestled away in a picturesque riverfront setting.
+An unforgettable fine dining experience hidden away in a picturesque riverfront setting.

-Occupying the same natural alcove since the 1920s, the stunning Berowra Waters Inn is hidden away in a picturesque riverside area of Sydney’s Kurringai National Park (around forty minutes north of Sydney), accessible by boat or seaplane.
-Peaceful, remote and romantic, this magical destination designed by Pritzker Prize-winning architect Glenn Murcutt offers a very special dining experience.
+Occupying the same natural inlet since the 1920s, the stunning Berowra Waters Inn nestles on a picturesque riverbank in Sydney’s Ku-ring-gai Chase National Park (around forty minutes north of Sydney).
+Peaceful, remote and romantic, this magical destination is reached by boat or seaplane, with intrepid foodies soon rewarded with stunning interiors by Pritzker Prize-winning architect Glenn Murcutt and a very special dining experience.
 Guests can make their own degustation menu composed of between four to six small, finely crafted dishes from a weekly changing selection of around a dozen savoury creations.
 The Berowra Waters Inn sources its produce fresh from vendors local to Sydney's Hawkesbury region, emphasising biodynamic and ‘green’ ingredients.
 This is the ideal venue for a special occasion or a romantic getaway. $$$

 Public Wharves, Bay Road, Berowra Waters NSW 2082